r-mckeith/WayfarerV2/README.md

 }
 ```

-### A Thought
+### Thoughts
+##### A city page with no posts?
+When you reach the landing page, the images of those cities are not ordered
+by number of posts!
+This means that there is a good chance you will click a
+city with no posts, and leave disheartened.
+Until this is fixed, I advise that
+you use the search/drop-down bar on top, which actually orders the cities based
+on number of posts!
+##### A city review site with hardly any cities?
-The main worry for the site is that the cities are hard-coded, which
+Another main worry for the site is that the cities are hard-coded, which
 really limits the city choices that users have to interact with.
 A
 great idea for a future update would be to implement an API that grabs
 city names from anywhere in the world.
 Combine that with good search
 functionality, and wala!
+##### Imperfections?
+Of course, there are a ton of smaller improvements that could be made throughout
-Thanks for checking out the details of this project!
+the site, but deadlines must be set and met!
+Thanks for checking out the details
+of this project!
+Have a good one!

 ### Contributor Links
 ##### Ryan McKeith